Shahtaa/shahtaa/README.md

 ### [Java Programming - MOOC.fi](https://github.com/Shahtaa/hbc-java23S) ☕
 A comprehensive course on Java programming offered by MOOC.fi.
 This project showcases my understanding of Java concepts and best practices.
+This repository contains exercises and projects covering the fundamentals of Java programming, such as variables, thread management, arrays, objects, and file handling.
+Additionally, it includes examples of exception handling, creating graphical user interfaces, and other more advanced topics.
 ## Additional Repositories

 ### [javascript-ohjelmointi](https://github.com/Shahtaa/javascript-ohjelmointi) 📚